hakanw/django-zeropush/README.md

 django-zeropush
 ===============

-A django app that helps you implement [ZeroPush](http://zeropush.com) push notification support in your Android or iOS app, connected to your django backend.
+A django app that helps you use [ZeroPush](http://zeropush.com)'s push notification API simply in your django backend for a Android or iOS app.

 # django-zeropush features

-1. a simple HTTP interface for adding new push devices for a logged in user
+1. a simple HTTP POST interface for adding new push devices connected to the current django user session
 2. easy to use methods for sending push notifications to a user's all devices /or/ a group of specific devices
 3. a PushDevice model that is connected to django's built-in user model (and also works with django 1.5+ custom user models)